Water pollution. Facts you should know.

 Pollutants can generally be classified as follows:

-• Biological contaminants: They are organisms in water known as microbes that include bacteria, viruses, protozoa, and parasites.
+- Biological contaminants: organisms in water, known as pathogens, such as bacteria, viruses, protozoa, and parasites.